Curvature-induced pseudogauge fields from time-dependent geometries in graphene: Introduction

-To concretely study time-dependent geometries in graphene we examine the case of a Friedmann–Lemaître–Robertson–Walker (FLRW) metric in (2+1)-dimensions.
-This is specifically examined because its simple yet general profile may readily be modeled (for shorter distances than the Hubble radius~\cite{PhysRevD.79.064036}) on the graphene sheet for either weakly inhomogeneous times, or in high-frequency Floquet induced setups.
-Furthermore, the FLRW geometry covers a number of cosmological geometries of interest, and the idea that fermionic matter on FLRW systems plays an important role in cosmology has been gaining increasing traction.
+Furthermore, the FLRW geometry covers a number of cosmological setups of interest.
+Floquet techniques have been used in the study of preheating scenarios following inflation via parametric resonance~\cite{allahverdi2010reheating}.
+Importantly, the idea that fermionic matter on FLRW systems plays an important role in cosmology has been gaining increasing attraction.
 For example, in~\cite{InflationFromFerm}, a curvature dependent fermionic mass inspired by covariant Hamiltonian approaches has been reported to not only successfully drive inflation, but also to produce a tensor-to-scalar ratio in agreement with observations among other features.
 In addition, lepton number asymmetry induced by fermionic matter during inflationary epoch is being actively considered as an alternative mechanism of baryogenesis~\cite{AxionInflation}.
 Last, spontaneous $\pazocal{CP}$ violation may generate dark fermions in inflation~\cite{maleknejad2020dark}.

 To produce a map to a corresponding quantum mechanical system one can make use of a coordinate system that is locally flat.
 In contrast to time-independent fields where the connection to a local Lorentz frame may be achieved with Riemann Normal Coordinates (RNC), here for the general time-dependent case and proper interpretation of an observable in curved space~\cite{ParkerLinearH,ParkerPRL} one requires a frame along the worldline, and thus usage of Fermi Normal Coordinates (FNC)~\cite{fermi1921sull,Marzlin:1994wc,Nesterov_1999} is indispensable.